devbridge/jQuery-Autocomplete/readme.md

 * `$(selector).autocomplete(options);`
     * Sets up autocomplete for input field(s).
     * `options`: An object literal which defines the settings to use for the autocomplete plugin.
-        * `serviceUrl`: Server side URL that provides results for suggestions.
+        * `serviceUrl`: Server side URL or callback function that returns serviceUrl string.
 Optional if local lookup data is provided.
         * `lookup`: Lookup array for the suggestions.
 It may be array of strings or `suggestion` object literals.
             * `suggestion`: An object literal with the following format: `{ value: 'string', data: any }`.
         * `lookupFilter`: `function (suggestion, query, queryLowerCase) {}` filter function for local lookups.
 By default it does partial string match (case insensitive).